MicrosoftDocs/WSL/WSL/tutorials/wsl-database.md

 For more information about working with a SQLite database, see the [SQLite docs](https://www.sqlite.org/quickstart.html).

+To work with SQLite databases in VS Code, try the [SQLite extension](https://marketplace.visualstudio.com/items?itemName=mtxr.sqltools).

 ## Install Redis

 To install Redis on WSL (Ubuntu 18.04):